In this article, we'll go through an overview of Artificial Intelligence (AI) libraries in Java.

 7.1.
 Spring Roo

-Acceleo is an open source code generator for Eclipse which generates code from EMF models defined from any metamodel (UML, SysML, etc.).
+Acceleo is an open-source code generator for Eclipse that generates code from EMF models defined from any metamodel (UML, SysML, and others).

-Since AI is very interesting and popular topic, there are many challenges and competitions online.
-This is a list of some interesting competitions where you can train and test your skills:
+We can find many online challenges and competitions related to AI.
+Here's a list of some competitions where we can train and test our skills:

 AI is a very wide field that is evolving at a rapid rate.
 In this article, we presented various Java AI frameworks that can make our applications better and more innovative.